Joint Beamforming and Position Optimization for Fluid RIS-aided ISAC Systems: Introduction

-To harness the combined benefits of ISAC and RIS, extensive research was conducted on RIS-aided ISAC systems \cite{Big_Survey}.
-In \cite{JZM_DFRC}, authors investigated an echo signal-to-noise ratio (SNR) maximization problem in a RIS-aided ISAC system, which serves a communication user and tracks a target through joint design of the transmit precoder and RIS beamformer.
-Building on this, \cite{RIS_ISAC} extended this framework to multi-user and multi-target scenarios under practical constraints.
-Furthermore, authors in \cite{PassiveRISDFRCTGCN} and \cite{YJJ_EE} considered the energy efficiency maximization for the RIS-aided ISAC systems without compromising the communication and sensing performance.
-Additionally, researchers examined various other applications of the RIS-aided ISAC systems, such as simultaneously transmitting and reflecting surface \cite{Star}, unsupervised learning \cite{Unsupervised}, and extended reality \cite{XR_RIS_ISAC}.
+To harness the combined benefits of ISAC and RIS, extensive studies have been conducted on RIS-aided ISAC systems \cite{Big_Survey}.
+In \cite{JZM_DFRC}, the authors maximized the echo signal-to-noise ratio (SNR) by jointly designing the transmitter and RIS beamformer in a single-user and single-target scenario.
+This framework was extended in \cite{RIS_ISAC} to support multi-user and multi-target systems. {Furthermore, the work \cite{LDRRISISAC} addressed the issue of high dynamic range caused by strong interference in RIS-aided ISAC systems, where a joint active and passive beamforming was designed to reduce the dynamic range and mitigate the interference.} To reduce energy consumption, energy efficiency optimization was explored in RIS-aided ISAC systems \cite{PassiveRISDFRCTGCN, YJJ_EE}.
+Additionally, different applications were investigated, including simultaneously transmitting and reflecting surfaces \cite{Star}, unsupervised learning \cite{Unsupervised}, and extended reality \cite{XR_RIS_ISAC}.

-While the RIS-aided ISAC systems offer significant enhancements for 6G communications, there remains room for the improvement in spatial degrees of freedom (DoFs) of the systems and the reduction in system complexity.
-Particularly, the antennas of the conventional arrays are fixed after assembly, which restricts the spatial diversity \cite{FA_Capacity}.
-On the other hand, to achieve excellent performance, a massive number of elements are required, which increases manufacturing costs and exacerbates high-dimensional optimization complexity.
-To address these limitations, movable antenna, also known as fluid antenna, becomes a promising candidate.
-Enabled by the advancement of software-controllable fluidic metamaterials, the movable antenna can dynamically adjust its position in real time, offering additional spatial DoFs ~\cite{FA_basic1}, \cite{FA_basic2}.
-Moreover, the enhanced performance brought by the movable antenna allows comparable gains with fewer elements, significantly reducing the computational complexity caused by high-dimensional optimization.
+In the above works, there remains potential to improve spatial degrees of freedom (DoFs) and reduce system complexity.
+Particularly, the conventional arrays have fixed antennas after assembly, which restricts the spatial diversity \cite{FA_Capacity}.
+Furthermore, achieving high performance often requires a large number of elements, leading to increased manufacturing costs and optimization burdens.
+To overcome these issues, the fluid antenna (FA), also known as movable antenna, has emerged as a candidate.
+Enabled by fluidic metamaterials, FA can dynamically adjust the antenna positions, offering additional spatial DoFs \cite{ FA_basic2}.
+Moreover, the improved performance enables comparable gains with fewer elements, thereby reducing the computational load of large-scale optimization.
+The potential of FA was extensively explored, such as point-to-point capacity \cite{FA_Capacity}, communication sum-rate \cite{FA_MU}, and ISAC performance improvement \cite{FA_ISAC, FA_ISAC2, FA_ISAC3}.